 ‘Hey Manas, You are not there yet when it comes to strategy.
 You can get things done, but you need to develop your strategy skills.’
-This is something I heard one of my past managers say again and again.
+This is a feedback I got repeatedly from one of my past managers.

 For a long time in my career, I had this reputation of someone who is a terrific execution guy - who gets shit done, but does not long term/strategically.
-As I wanted to grow into a more senior role, I decided to learn the mysterious strategic skills which were holding me back.
+As I wanted to grow into a more senior role, I naturally decided to learn the mysterious strategic skills that was holding me back.